-The following items must be completed before any child can participate in our program(s).
-We offer an e-forms platform called ePACT through which parents will complete the required participant registration information.
+The following items must be completed 14 days before any child can participate in the Summer Day Camp program.
+We offer an e-forms platform called ePACT through which parents must complete the required participant registration information.
+(A paper version is available upon request - Participant Information and Authorization Form E-13).